Rich Ohrnberger

-Richard Paul Ohrnberger (born February 14, 1986) is a sports news satirist and former American football offensive guard.
-He was drafted by the New England Patriots 123rd overall in the fourth round of the 2009 NFL Draft.
+Richard Paul Ohrnberger (born February 14, 1986) is an American sports news satirist and former professional football offensive guard.
+He was selected by the New England Patriots in the fourth round of the 2009 NFL draft.
 He played college football at Penn State.

+The Adam Sandler movie, The Waterboy, inspired Ohrnberger to try out for his middle school football team.

 Ohrnberger has also played for the Arizona Cardinals and San Diego Chargers.

-Early years
+Early life

 Ohrnberger was a three-year letterman and two-year captain in football at East Meadow High School in East Meadow, New York, where he also lettered in lacrosse.
 He was named New York AA Player-of-the-Year in 2003 and was a two-time all-conference, two-time all-county, all-metro and All-Long Island selection.
 He won the Thorp and Martone awards, given to Nassau County's most outstanding player and most outstanding lineman, respectively.

 Ohrnberger played in both the Governor's Bowl and Empire Challenge high school all-star games.

 College career

 Ohrnberger started every game in 2007 at left guard and was named second-team All-Big Ten.

-In 2008, Ohrnberger earned third-team Associated Press All-America honors while paving the way for the NCAA's 15th-best rushing offense.
+In 2008, Ohrnberger earned third-team Associated Press All-American honors while paving the way for the NCAA's 15th-best rushing offense.
 He was also named first-team All-Big Ten that season, and played in the 2009 Texas vs. The Nation Game.

 Ohrnberger earned a reputation as a class clown and prankster while at Penn State.
 Perhaps his most infamous prank involved impersonating teammate A. Q. Shipley during an October 2008, conference call interview with reporters.
 He performed stand-up comedy at the Hollywood Improv during team activities prior to the 2009 Rose Bowl.

 Professional career

 New England Patriots

-Ohrnberger was drafted by the New England Patriots in the fourth round of the 2009 NFL Draft, with a pick they ultimately obtained from trading cornerback Ellis Hobbs to the Philadelphia Eagles.
+Ohrnberger was drafted 123rd overall by the New England Patriots in the fourth round of the 2009 NFL draft, with a pick they ultimately obtained from trading cornerback Ellis Hobbs to the Philadelphia Eagles.
 He signed a four-year, $2.20 million contract on June 16, 2009.
 The deal included a $451,000 signing bonus.
 Ohrnberger was active for three games for the Patriots in 2009, seeing time at right guard with starter Stephen Neal injured and backup Dan Connolly lining up at fullback.

 Ohrnberger was waived by the Patriots during final cuts on September 4, 2010.
 He cleared waivers and was re-signed to the team's practice squad the next day.
 He was promoted to the 53-man roster on September 29, 2010, before the team's Week 4 game.
 He was active for two games in the 2010 season, both as a reserve.

 In 2011, Ohrnberger was on Injured Reserve during the Patriots AFC Championship run to Super Bowl XLVI.